Pulp is used to make so many products we use every day.

 consumes slow-to-renew resources

-We believe, for the good of the current and future generations, that it is critical to protect our environment.
-Clean water and air as well as avoiding overuse of energy and limited natural resources.
+We believe, for the good of the current and future generations, that it is critical to protect our environment by safeguarding our clean water and air, as well as avoiding overuse of energy and limited natural resources.

-“We have dedicated many years to developing this process and are thrilled to announce the construction commitment for our first production facility in the Värmland region of Sweden.
-Our industry partners share in this excitement, anticipating the facility's completion and the start of production to meet the rapidly growing demand.
-As we’ve finalized the design and engineering, this demand has only intensified.
-From my perspective, our solution is essential for achieving long-term sustainability goals and is highly valued for its practicality and effectiveness.”
+“We have dedicated many years to developing this process and we are thrilled to be leading the way in innovative solutions to revolutionize the pulping industry.
+From my perspective, the HEJMAS solution is essential for achieving long-term sustainability goals and is highly valued for its practicality and effectiveness.”

 Kent Anderson | Chief Information Officer